wes1350/wes1350.github.io/_posts/2020-06-15-6mospanishupdate.md

 Things I have trouble with:
 - More advanced grammar concepts (e.g. subjunctive, using compound tenses, selecting the correct tense)
-- Non-trivial semi-common vocabulary (e.g. words like reveal or scratch)
+- Non-trivial semi-common vocabulary (e.g. words like reveal and scratch)
+- Describing things in a more sophisticated manner than "good", "bad", "nice", etc.
-- Region-specific aspects of language (e.g. Spain vs Latin America)
+- Region-specific aspects of language (e.g. Spanish vs Latin American vocabulary, different accents)
 - Idioms
 - Technical, abstract, or specialized topics
-- Basics I haven't needed to use much yet (e.g. dates)
+- Basics I haven't needed to use much yet (e.g. dates, numbers)
+- Accenting words properly

 As I said earlier, I estimate myself to be a low-to-mid B1.
 My speaking might be a bit on the slow end of things for that, but I think my vocabulary is solidly B1 level and I have decent command of most grammar concepts up to the B1 level.
-I believe this because I have a several thousand vocabulary words under my belt (based on Duolingo and Anki, among other things) and have at least lightly read all of Lingoda's Spanish notes through the B1 level.
+I believe this because I have several thousand vocabulary words under my belt (based on Duolingo and Anki, among other things) and have at least lightly read all of Lingoda's Spanish notes through the B1 level.

 While I haven't written any texts in Spanish yet, my guess is I can produce texts reasonable for a B1 level Spanish speaker.
-In any case, I will start practicing my writing skills in Spanish relatively soon, so my weaknesses here should begin resolving themselves soon enough.
+In any case, I will start practicing my writing skills in Spanish relatively soon, so my weaknesses there should begin resolving themselves soon enough.

 ## Resources

 As can be seen in the Learning Timeline, I've only used a handful of resources thus far to learn Spanish.
 I wanted to experiment with cutting down the number of resources I used to learn, using only the resources I thought were absolutely essential for obtaining the skills I wanted to get. **I don't recommend this to you or anyone else**, though I don't think it's necessarily a terrible way of doing things either.
 I have deliberately selected the resources that I figured were most efficient for my learning at certain points of the learning process, neglecting nearly all forms of media and interesting Spanish content in the process, resulting in a relatively "sterile" learning environment, although this will change in the latter half of 2020.
 I think for most people, consuming media (movies, music, TV shows, books, podcasts, etc.) is a good idea in general, especially if you want to motivate yourself.
-However, consuming media will never be an adequate substitute for truly active, engaged study.
+However, consuming media will only ever be a supplement, not a substitute, for truly active, engaged study.

-I discussed all of the resources I used for Spanish in my French article, so to avoid being redundant, I strongly recommend you check out the Resources section of that article to get a more thorough idea of how I use these resources and my suggestions for using them effectively, especially Duolingo.
+I discussed all of the resources I have used for Spanish in my French article, so to avoid being redundant, I strongly recommend you check out the Resources section of that article to get a more thorough idea of how I use these resources and my suggestions for using them effectively, especially Duolingo.
 Nonetheless, I will mention below some specifics for how I've been using these resources for Spanish specifically.

 #### Duolingo

 I almost exclusively used Duolingo during the first 4 months of my learning process.
 This probably took around 150-200 hours of effort (typing quickly does help.)
 Doing the math, we're talking about 90-120 minutes a day of Duolingo, which sounds about right to me.
 Although Duolingo often markets itself as a 5-minute-a-day app, I think it is surprisingly effective if you're willing to invest the time to grind it out.
-By the end of finishing the tree, I was able to have a conversation almost entirely in Spanish, but very slowly and with far more mistakes than I make now.
+After finishing the tree, I was able to have a conversation almost entirely in Spanish, albeit very slowly and with far more mistakes than I make now.
 I was pleasantly surprised at being able to express myself, even if it was still in that "painful" zone.

 As I mentioned in the French article, the same tips apply for using Duolingo.
 And by tips, I mean almost mandatory things you should do in order to actually learn.